SoFi Invest and Wealthfront are two automated investing platforms taking on old-school brokerages and financial advisors.

 If you just want to try this out with no risk, you can get Wealthfront’s experience and expertise without investing.
-This is a great benefit because Wealthfront has a high account minimum of $500.
+This is a great benefit because Wealthfront has a higher account minimum of $500.

 Wealthfront offers multiple accounts for retirement including: Traditional IRA, Roth IRA, SEP IRA, 401(k) Rollover.

 All of these can be used to amplify your hard-earned money and get you to your golden years of retirement.
 At the same time, you'll have the potential to save on taxes and magnify your after-tax returns over time.

 Investing for your children’s education is a top priority for a lot of parents.
 Luckily Wealthfront is there with necessary guidance and a 529 College Savings account.
 This allows parents to save for their kid’s education without paying taxes on the growth or on the distribution.
 With the rising cost of education, 529 Plans have only become more attractive to parents and grandparents.